-Interest rate risk depends on fluctuations in market rates which can cause changes in the fair value of cash flows of financial assets or liabilities.
+Interest rate risk depends on fluctuations in market rates, which can cause changes in the fair value of cash flows of financial assets or liabilities.

-Interest rate risk mainly concerns long-term bond issued at a fixed rate, thereby exposing the Group to the risk of fair value changes in the loans themselves as interest rates change.
+Interest rate risk mainly concerns long-term bonds issued at a fixed rate, which exposes the Group to the risk of fluctuations in their fair value as interest rates change.

-Following risk management policies, the Parent Company and the subsidiaries have entered into various IRS contracts over the years in order to hedge interest rate risk on their bond loan issues and on loan agreements.
+In line with the Group's risk management policies, the Parent Company and the subsidiaries have entered into various IRS contracts over the years in order to hedge interest rate risk on their bond issues and bank borrowings.